Xavi.app Operations Manual (outdated)

 Browse to

-and sign in with your Linux user credentials. -
+https://your-server:9090and sign in with your Linux user credentials. -

 When prompted for the verification code, open your authentication app and enter the 6-digit TOTP.